artur-s/FsWorkshop/slides/source/index.md

 ### What is it?

-* Separation of data and logic vs. object with mutable state
+* Separation of data and behavior vs. object with mutable state

 ***

 ### What is it?

-* Separation of data and logic vs. object with mutable state
+* Separation of data and behavior vs. object with mutable state
 * Pure functions and immutable _data types_ vs classes

 ***